calvem2/tedtalks/README.md

 ## Domain of Interest
 Our group is interested in this domain because Ted Talks have become a cultural icon in our time.
-Ted talks cover a large range of topics and some are more widely viewed than others.
+Ted Talks cover a large range of topics and some are more widely viewed than others.
+We are curious to explore datasets of Ted Talks to determine if it will reveal information about society or the times we live in.
+It is also possible that we will not find anything that we can extrapolate to be a reflection of our society but rather will simply learn more about what people find interesting or entertaining and what they do not.

 **Examples of Data Driven Projects:**